ptoledo-teaching/training-bigdata-002/README.md

 ## Usage on Master Host

-The `~/scripts/` directory contains the following commands:
+The `scripts` directory contains the following commands:

 ### clean.sh